rgeraldes24/hyperion/docs/contracts/functions.rst

 - Writing to storage
 - Creating a contract
 - Calling an external function which consumes a large amount of gas
-- Sending Ether
+- Sending ZND

 .. warning::
-    When Ether is sent directly to a contract (without a function call, i.e. sender uses ``send`` or ``transfer``) but the receiving contract does not define a receive Ether function or a payable fallback function, an exception will be thrown, sending back the Ether (this was different before Hyperion v0.4.0).
-If you want your contract to receive Ether, you have to implement a receive Ether function (using payable fallback functions for receiving Ether is not recommended, since the fallback is invoked and would not fail for interface confusions on the part of the sender).
+    When ZND is sent directly to a contract (without a function call, i.e. sender uses ``send`` or ``transfer``) but the receiving contract does not define a receive ZND function or a payable fallback function, an exception will be thrown, sending back the ZND (this was different before Hyperion v0.4.0).
+If you want your contract to receive ZND, you have to implement a receive ZND function (using payable fallback functions for receiving ZND is not recommended, since the fallback is invoked and would not fail for interface confusions on the part of the sender).

 .. warning::
-    A contract without a receive Ether function can receive Ether as a recipient of a *coinbase transaction* (aka *miner block reward*).
+    A contract without a receive ZND function can receive ZND as a recipient of a *coinbase transaction* (aka *miner block reward*).

-    A contract cannot react to such Ether transfers and thus also cannot reject them.
+    A contract cannot react to such ZND transfers and thus also cannot reject them.
 This is a design choice of the ZVM and Hyperion cannot work around it.

-    It also means that ``address(this).balance`` can be higher than the sum of some manual accounting implemented in a contract (i.e. having a counter updated in the receive Ether function).
+    It also means that ``address(this).balance`` can be higher than the sum of some manual accounting implemented in a contract (i.e. having a counter updated in the receive ZND function).

 Below you can see an example of a Sink contract that uses function ``receive``.